'Shattered' Picks Through The Broken Pieces Of Hillary Clinton's Dream

 We also feel the widely shared exasperation with Huma Abedin, Hillary Clinton's longtime confidante.
 Abedin shields her boss from campaign stress, but also reinforces her penchant for privacy.
 The mystery of Abedin represents what is remote about Clinton herself.

-To be sure, such infighting has enlivened accounts of past campaigns, especially in the bestseller Game Change, Mark Halperin and John Heilemann's best-seller about the political personality wars of 2008.
+To be sure, such infighting has enlivened accounts of past campaigns, especially in the best-seller Game Change, Mark Halperin and John Heilemann's best-seller about the political personality wars of 2008.
 But those personalities were more compelling and telegenic, calling out to turn themselves into the TV movie they became.
 (We may well see more of that sort of character when we turn to the internal tale of the Trump team.)

 This volume may not belong on the same shelf with the series of Theodore H. White classics (The Making of the President) from decades ago, or the quadrennial volumes by reporters Jules Witcover and Jack Germond, or the novelistic What It Takes by Richard Ben Cramer.